RDO Neutron Quickstart

 yum -y update reboot

-Due to the quantum/neutron rename, SELinux policies are currently broken for Havana, so SELinux must be disabled/permissive on machines running neutron services, edit /etc/selinux/config to set SELINUX=permissive.
+Due to the quantum/neutron rename, SELinux policies are currently broken for Havana, so SELinux must be permissive (and please report the SELinux AVCs as bugs, if they're not already reported) on machines running neutron services, edit /etc/selinux/config to set SELINUX=permissive.

 Step 2: Install Packstack Installer